 IX.
 ADJOURN.
-Seeing no other business for consideration at this meeting, Mayor Shull adjourned the meeting at 9:24 p.m.
+Seeing no other busines adjourned the meeting at 9:24 p.m. ss for consideration at this meeting, Mayor Shull ANGELA MARSHALL PATRICK W. SHULL

-ANGELA MARSHALL Deputy City Recorder PATRICK W. SHULL Mayor
+Mayor

 Conduct a Public Hearing and Consider a Resolution to Annex and Adopt a Plan of Services for the Fieldcrest Annexation and Consider an Ordinance to Amend the Zoning Ordinance